-The Group applies statistical projection methods in its estimation using customers' historical redemption patterns as the main input.
-The redemption rate is updated quarterly and the liability for the unredeemed points is adjusted accordingly.
-In estimating the value of the points issued, the Group considers the mix of products that will be available in the future in exchange for loyalty points and customers' preferences.
-The Group ensures that the value assigned to the loyalty points is commensurate to the standalone selling price of the products eligible for redemption (i.e., the value of each point is equivalent to the stand-alone selling price of any products eligible for redemption divided by number of points required).
+The Group applies statistical projection methods in its Management has not made estimates of residual values for estimation using customers' historical redemption patterns any items of property and equipment at the end of their as the main input.
+The redemption rate is updated quarterly useful lives as these have been deemed to be insignificant. and the liability for the unredeemed points is adjusted accordingly.
+In estimating the value of the points issued, the The Group's management reviews the residual value Group considers the mix of products that will be available and useful lives annually and future depreciation and in the future in exchange for loyalty points and customers' amortisation charge would be adjusted where the preferences.
+The Group ensures that the value assigned management believes the useful lives differ from previous to the loyalty points is commensurate to the standalone estimates. selling price of the products eligible for redemption (i.e., the value of each point is equivalent to the stand-alone Refer to Note 9 to the consolidated financial statements. selling price of any products eligible for redemption divided The Group has made a key judgment related to the useful by number of points required).